 Sometimes a full windshield can create a suction effect that pulls dust into the cab through the doors and rear.
 This doesn’t affect every vehicle the same way, and it can be alleviated by adding a rear windshield.

 Flip windshields are the most versatile windshields on the market.
 They latch down but can be opened up using gas struts.
-This means you essentially have a full and half windshield in one.
-You can switch between the two without having to exit the vehicle.
-Most flip windshields also have an option to leave it vented, or only opened a small amount, for those times when you only want a small amount of airflow.
+This means you essentially have a full and half windshield in one, and you can switch between them without having to exit the vehicle.
+Most flip windshields also have an option to leave it vented for those times when you only want a small amount of airflow.

-For a serious rider that hits the trails in all types of weather or enjoys getting dirty from time to time, the flip-up windshield is a great choice.
+For a serious rider that hits the trails in all types of weather, the flip-up windshield is a great choice.

 The flip down windshield is similar to the flip windshield.
 However, the flip down windshield works by unstrapping the upper portion of the windshield from the roll cage and pushing it down so it sits on the hood of your machine.
 Some designs allow you to fasten it to the hood, so it doesn’t flop around as you drive.